bsmg/beat-saber-community-wiki/models/custom-avatars.md

 # Installing
 The latest Custom Avatar plugin can be found in this [Github](https://github.com/xyonico/CustomAvatarsPlugin/releases/latest).
 Download the zip file called `CustomAvatarsPlugin`, and extract it into [your install folder](/FAQ/install-folder).
 Once installed you should see a file called `CustomAvatar.dll` inside your `Plugins` folder.
-You should also see a folder called `CustomAvatars` in the main install folder -- this is where you will be placing the `*.avatar` files you want to use.
+You should also see a folder called `CustomAvatars` in the main install folder—this is where you will be placing the `*.avatar` files you want to use.

 # Usage
 The plugin uses the keyboard to change the settings.
-Make sure you have the game focused.
+Make sure you have the game in focus, i.e. click on the desktop game window.
 |    Key    | Description                                |
 |:---------:|--------------------------------------------|
 |  Page Up  | Cycles to the next avatar in your list     |